wudithu08/icc-AL-CS-2021/Assignments/readme.md

     * Complete the exam paper
     * Use python code to do the second question on the exam paper & submit it on Git

- * Submit five pythin codes here:
+ * Submit five python codes here:

    * Daniel,Julian,Lisa,Shirley,Wilbur,Vivien,Nico,Tim,James,Andy,Cathy,Brian,**:trollface:Harry**,Jack:imp: